BGP Alternatives: Modern Connectivity for the Cloud Era

 BGP: A Backbone Built for a Different Era

-Before we explore alternatives, let’s revisit what BGP does and what it doesn’t.
+Before exploring alternatives, it's worth revisiting what BGP does and what it doesn't.

 But engineers didn't design BGP for:

-In short, BGP assumes the internet is mostly static and trustworthy.
-That’s no longer the case.
+BGP assumes your network topology is mostly static and managed by humans.
+That's no longer the case for most engineering teams.

 What Is Better Than BGP?